bgpsecurity/rpstir2/README.md

 You can modify configuration parameters of programDir, dataDir, mysql, and  port in configuration file(/root/rpki/rpstir2/conf/project.conf).

 ## 3 Running RPSTIR2
+The RPSTIR2 must be started first, you can check for errors by looking at the log files in ./log/ directory.

 ### 3.1 Initialize the RPSTIR2
+This command is used to initialize or reset the database.
+Please check the log files in ./log/ to see if the execution is successful.

 ```shell
 $ cd /root/rpki/rpstir2/bin